jatincse19/Data-Science/README.md

-# This repository contains the solution and progress report for courses edx and coursera
+This repository contains the solution and progress report for data science on edx
-#